visgl/hubble.gl/modules/core/docs/scene/deck-scene.md

 ##### `setKeyframes` (`Object`)

-Keyframe objects registered to the animationLoop timeline.
+Keyframe objects registered to the Timeline.

 - `camera` (`CameraKeyframes`, Optional) - supply a camera animation.
 If set, `deck.viewState` will be set with this keyframe object.